michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 * Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt email id}.pdf`.
 * Your code in a file named `hw2_{your pitt email id}.py`. **This script should be able to take the name of a new dataset, which will be in the same format as the cross-validation set, as a single keyword argument, as in the command `python hw2_{your pitt email id}.py data.csv`.** We will attempt to run this code on a held-out test set.

-Please submit all of this material within a zipped directory on Canvas.
+Please submit all of this material on Canvas.
 We will grade your report and attempt to run your code.

 ## Acknowledgments
 This assignment is inspired from a homework assignment by Prof. Diane Litman.
 Data is from [Danescu-Niculescu-Mizil et al. 2013](https://aclanthology.org/P13-1025).